Concern on creation of National Park

 The Welsh Government outlined plans in its 2021-2026 Programme for Government to designate a new National Park in north-east Wales, based on the existing Clwydian Range and Dee Valley National Landscape.
 If established, it would be Wales’ fourth National Park and the first since 1957.
 Natural Resources Wales (NRW) is leading the evaluation process.

 An initial Area of Search was shared in 2023.
 Public feedback was sought, and adjustments were made.
-The last consultation on the refined Candidate Area map ran from October to December 2024.
-A further consultation began in September 2025, the latest proposals ask for views on a new proposed area for a Glyndŵr National Park, which covers part of Powys, this will run until 2 December 2025.
+The last consultation on the refined Candidate Area map ran during 2024.
+A further consultation began in September 2025, the latest proposals asked for views on a new proposed area for a Glyndŵr National Park, which covers part of Powys, this ran until 8 December 2025.
 The consultation follows two years of evaluation commissioned by Welsh Government.
-There are several public meetings that have been arranged, and I would encourage anyone who has views or concerns to attend these public meetings.
+There have been several public meetings that have been arranged, and I hope everyone who has views or concerns attended these public meetings.

 The overwhelming message from those that attended the meeting was clear: the proposals to create a fourth National Park in Wales, to include an area of North Powys, are not welcome.